JavaScript img.src onerror event - get reason of error -

 maybe pixel-tracking in emails or other clients limited in javascript capabilities.

-one idea comes mind use url query paramters in <img>
+one idea comes mind use url query paramters in <img>'s src url.

 with regards network timeouts, pose idea user opens email, loads email entirely, disconnects internet , somehow not give tracker enough time load.